Why Do I Get Sleepy After Eating?

 Getting sufficient sleep at night can reduce excessive daytime sleepiness, which may translate to less drowsiness after a meal.

-Improving sleep often starts with better sleep hygiene, which refers to habits that affect nightly rest.
+Improving sleep often starts by developing better sleep hygiene, which refers to habits that affect nightly rest.
 Having a steady sleep schedule, making the bedroom dark, quiet, and comfortable, and limiting caffeine intake late in the day are examples of steps to enhance sleep hygiene.

 Avoid Eating Too Late at Night

-While sleepiness after a meal is often associated with lunch, it can occur with dinner, too, especially when dinner is eaten late in the evening.
+While sleepiness after a meal is often associated with lunch, it can also occur after dinner, especially when it is eaten late in the evening.

-Some people may be inclined to have a late dinner, but research suggests that eating soon before bed can disrupt healthy sleep patterns.
-A late dinner has also been associated with a higher risk of health problems like obesity and metabolic syndrome.
+Some people may be inclined to have a late dinner, but research suggests that eating shortly before bed can disrupt healthy sleep patterns.
+A late dinner has also been associated with a higher risk of health problems like obesity and metabolic syndrome .

 Post-meal sleepiness may be related to general daytime fatigue.
-Some research has found that regular exercise can lower fatigue.
-It’s always wise to consult with a health care provider before beginning a new exercise plan, but finding a way to get regular physical activity may improve energy levels.
+Some research has found that regular exercise can reduce fatigue.
+It is always wise to consult with a health care provider before beginning a new exercise plan, but finding a way to get regular physical activity may improve energy levels.

 Postprandial sleepiness is common, but there are circumstances in which it may be linked to a more serious condition.
-People should talk with a doctor if there are signs of excessive or problematic sleepiness, such as:
+People should talk with a doctor if they show signs of excessive or problematic sleepiness, such as:

 - Postprandial sleepiness that interferes with work, school, or social obligations